 The Eastern Arc Mentoring Scheme

 Eastern Arc offers us the chance to go beyond the limits of our own university and work creatively with colleagues across the consortium.
 The programme is open to all academic, professional service and technical staff at the four EARC universities (UEA, Essex, Kent, Sussex).
-The deadline to take part is 30 September 2024.

 What is mentoring?